 The assertion that the daily Scrum is not recommended for colocated teams is false, for the following reasons:

-- The Daily Scrum is a non-negotiable requirement for all teams that do Scrum
+- The daily Scrum is a non-negotiable requirement for all teams that do Scrum.

-What is a collocated Scrum team?
+What is a colocated Scrum team?

-- Members sit close together in a shared, open-office space
+- Members sit close together in a shared, open-office space.

-- Line of sight exists between Scrum team members
+- Line of sight exists between Scrum team members.

-- Conversations between team members are easily overheard
+- Conversations between team members are easily overheard.

-- Members of the team work the same overlapping hours
+- Members of the team work the same overlapping hours.

-What happens in the Daily Scrum?
+What happens in the daily Scrum?